Sachini-Dissanayaka/DrivenData_PumpItUp/README.md

 **Normalization**

 * The feature population had been normalized using mean normalization
-* The feature amt which had been created by getting log of feature amt_tsh had been normalized using min max normalization
+* The feature amt had been normalized using min max normalization

 **Encoding**